BlackEdder/todod/README.md

 ### Tags

 Tags are the main way to organise your todo list.
 You can search for specific tags and combinations of tags.

+### Random

+Todod will at most show you five "random" todos from your todo list.
+Which todos are more likely to be shown depends on their due data, last progress date and any active searches (tags).
+This behaviour is inspired by different gamification theories I've had experience with and it helps keeping your todo list a bit more interesting than just a long imposing list of really boring things to do.

 ## HabitRPG